fahad-masood/find-your-movie/README.md

 - This project is made using HTML, CSS and Javascript
 - OMDB API is used for fetching show details
-- The design of the UI is fully responsive for all screen sizes
+- The design of the UI is fully responsive to all screen sizes

 ## Features